 Yes!
 This allows the recipient to return a holiday greeting card to you in case they didn’t have your address on file.
 The return address also acts as a sneak preview as to the contents of the envelope, building excitement.

 If you are sending a holiday card in an envelope, a 1oz.
-First Class mailed letter is 55 cents.
+First Class mailed letter is the standard postage limit.
 You can also use a Forever Stamp.
-Each additional ounce is priced at 15 cents.
-If you are sending an envelope-free postcard, then postage will be just 35 cents.
-For a more in-depth summary of weight, size, and shape requirements, reference the USPS guidelines.
+Each additional ounce costs more, but at a reduced rate.
+If you are sending an envelope-free postcard, then postage will be even less.
+For a more in-depth and updated summary of pricing, weight, size and shape requirements, reference the USPS guidelines.